JoseMorenoJ/CPPtest/README.md

 All the branches will merge with **master** once they are solved.
 Also, the explanations are in the README file which will be edited from the master branch.

+### End of proyect
+Once the Advanced branch merged and all the problems solved, we will not work in those branches anymore.
+We will just correct whatever minor correction we see in the **master** branch.

 ## Releases
 ### v.0 : Statements
 This release contains the Statements as they were, before solving them.
 Although the changes in the general structure are added also to this version and it will be updated with the changes as we develop the other branches.